milosp-89/delimited-split/README.md

 # Custom SQL function: DelimitedSplit

-This SQL function assists in transforming repeated or delimited columns into rows based on the number of values or commas in each cell.
+This SQL table - valued function assists in transforming repeated or delimited columns into rows based on the number of values or commas in each cell.

 # Steps:
 - Create the function DelimitedSplit